-The CP command copies files and will display error messages.
-The CP command with the I option suppresses these error messages.
-CP;I silently skips copying any files it is told to copy that don't exist.
+The CP command with the I option suppresses error messages.
+CP;I silently skips copying any files it is told to copy that do not exist.
 For example, if there is no NOPE.TXT file, then the CP command without the I option results in an error message.